 If the load cells have been properly installed and calibrated, accuracy can be within 0.25% full scale or better, acceptable for most process weighing applications.
 Because this sensor has no electric components, it is ideal for use in hazardous areas.

-Typical hydraulic load cell applications include tank, bin, and hopper weighing.
+Typical hydraulic load call applications include tank, bin, and hopper weighing.
 For maximum accuracy, the weight of the tank should be obtained by locating one force sensor at each point of support and summing their outputs.

-Pneumatic load cellsPneumatic load cells also operate on the force-balance principle.
-These devices use multiple dampener chambers to provide higher accuracy than can a hydraulic device.
+Pneumatic Load CellsPneumatic load cells also operate on the force-balancing principle.
+These devices use multiple dampener chambers to provide higher accuracy than hydraulic load cells.
 In some designs, the first dampener chamber is used as a tare weight chamber.

 Pneumatic load cells are often used to measure relatively small weights in industries where cleanliness and safety are of prime concern.
 Miniature load cell